w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 Content that is only used on hardware with a fixed display orientation where a user cannot change the orientation is covered under the essential exception and does not need to provide support for orientation changes.</div>
 <div class="example wcag2ict documents">

-A building directory displayed only on fixed displays around the building would be an example of non-web document that will only ever be viewed on a single locked-orientation display.</div>
+A digital building directory displayed only on fixed displays around the building would be an example of non-web document that will only ever be viewed on a single locked-orientation display.</div>

 ###### Applying SC 1.3.4 Orientation to Non-Web Software